Introduction

 Metz is a powerful tool for creating interactive diagrams with TypeScript code.
-It lets you express complex systems visually and interactively.

 But it’s also a long way from drawing boxes and lines.
 It’s a different way of thinking about documentation and communication.